Nothing is certain except death and taxes—and even some taxes aren’t certain if you choose the right state.

 Property Taxes

 Property taxes vary by town, but they are much higher in some states than others.
 Some estimates suggest that New Hampshire homeowners pay 1.61% of the value of their owner-occupied homes in property taxes each year, on average—that’s among the highest in the US.
-Texas property tax is 1.6%…Alaska, 1.17%…and South Dakota, 1.08%—all well above the national average of 1.11%.
+Texas property tax is 1.6%…Alaska, 1.17%…and South Dakota, 1.08%—all near or above the national average of 1.11%.

 Recent analysis says that Nevada’s 0.44% of owner-occupied housing value is among the lowest property tax burdens in the US, and Wyoming’s 0.55% and Tennessee’s 0.56% aren’t far behind.
 Florida’s 0.80% and Washington’s 0.84% land near the middle of the pack.